thytng/project-hpa/README.md

 ## HPA* in The Sims

 In the Sims, a plot is considered as a grid of same-sized squares.
 When a house is constructed, the program builds a room graph, with each room being a subgrid, and breaks down each room into smaller chunks, or sub-subgrids.
-The motivating idea is to build a path bottom-up in this hierarchical structure.
+The motivating idea is to build a path bottom-up in this hierarchical structure (Bourse, 2014).

 ## HPA* by Dummies